Sally Starr (actress): History

-While in Hollywood, she became better known as "Sally Starr," and performed leading roles in So This Is College (1929), The Woman Racket (1930), Not So Dumb (1930), Personality (1930), Pardon My Gun (1930) and For The Love o' Lil (1930).
-She was signed among the cast of Swing High (1930), a production of Pathe Pictures.
-Starr also continued her theatrical work after her motion picture career began, performing with Eleanor Powell and George Hassell in The Optimists, staged at the Century Roof Theater in January 1928.
-The same year she was cast with Elliott Nugent, Robert Montgomery, and Phyllis Crane in So This Is College.
+While in Hollywood, she had leading roles in So This Is College (1929), The Woman Racket (1930), Not So Dumb (1930), Personality (1930), Pardon My Gun (1930) and For The Love o' Lil (1930).
+She was signed for Swing High (1930), a Pathé production released by RKO.

 The actress continued to spend summers with her family in Pittsburgh.
+In 1936 she married W. Miles Cary, Jr., who held executive positions with Pepsi-Cola and later the Guinness brewing company.

-In 1936 she was hired by Paramount Pictures for short subjects filmed in New York.
-Later that year she was signed by New York-based comedy-shorts studio Educational Pictures.
-Although she was in her late twenties at the time, she still projected a fresh-faced youth and became Educational's all-purpose ingenue, appearing opposite several of the studio's resident comedians including Bert Lahr, Charles Kemper, Danny Kaye, and the team of Herman Timberg, Jr. and Pat Rooney, Jr. She almost certainly would have continued at Educational if the company hadn't discontinued production in 1938.
+That same year she was hired by Paramount Pictures for short subjects filmed in New York.
+Later in 1936 she was signed by New York-based comedy-shorts studio Educational Pictures.
+Although she was in her late twenties at the time, she still projected a fresh-faced youth and became Educational's all-purpose ingenue, appearing opposite several of the studio's resident comedians including Bert Lahr, Charles Kemper, Danny Kaye, and the team of Herman Timberg, Jr. and Pat Rooney, Jr. She almost certainly would have continued at Educational if the company hadn't discontinued production at the end of 1937.
 When the studio closed, Starr retired from the screen.

-In 1958, Starr returned to the stage, performing in Bemardine at the Pittsburgh Playhouse in June of that year.
+She and her husband Miles Cary divorced in 1952 after 16 years of marriage, soon after Cary took on additional responsibilities with Guinness's three affiliated companies.

+Starr's mother, together with Sally and her siblings, relocated to Miami, Florida.
+In 1958 Sally Starr returned to Pennsylvania, assisting producer Frederick Burleigh in the stage presentation of The Boy Friend, which led to her being cast in the Mary Chase's play Bernardine at the Pittsburgh Playhouse.
+Bernardine opened on May 31 and ran for four weeks.

-Under the name Sally Starr Cary, she married John F. Kovacevich on May 1, 1959, in Miami Beach, Florida.
+At 50, under the name Sally Starr Cary, she married Pennsylvania native John F. Kovacevich (1912-2001) on May 1, 1959, in Miami Beach, Florida, where they spent their honeymoon.
+The couple returned to Pennsylvania.
+The Pennsylvania-born Sally Starr is not to be confused with the Philadelphia TV personality Sally Starr.

 Death and interment

-Starr succumbed to heart disease at her home in South Park Township, Allegheny County, Pennsylvania on May 5, 1996.
+Sally Starr succumbed to heart disease at her home in South Park Township, Allegheny County, Pennsylvania on May 5, 1996.
 She was buried as "Sally (Mrs. John F.) Kovacevich" in the Garden of Devotion (lot 111-D, space 4) at Jefferson Memorial Park, which is located south of Pittsburgh in the community of Pleasant Hills, Pennsylvania.
+She was survived by her second husband, who died on September 15, 2001.